Fat | Setting The Record Straight

 Bad

-• Industrial Processed & Refined Oils such as corn, soy, sunflower (Omega 6)
+• Industrial processed & refined vegetable and seed oils such as canola (aka rapeseed), corn, soy, sunflower (omega 6)

 Trans Fat